 Public bodies must comply with the objectives of the NMPF when carrying out their functions.
 This obligation applies in particular to authorities responsible for issuing any authorisations/consents for offshore activities.
-In addition, the MAP Act allows for the establishment of "Designated Maritime Area Plans" (DMAPs).
-DMAPs are specific parts of the maritime area that will be designated for particular "maritime usages".
-Applications for MACs within these DMAPs will be subject to a specific process for "special MAC cases" provided for under the MAP Act.
+In addition, the MAP Bill provides for the establishment of "Designated Maritime Area Plans" (DMAPs).
+DMAPs are specific parts of the maritime area that are designated for particular "maritime usages".
+Applications for MACs within these DMAPs will be subject to a specific process for "special MAC cases" provided for under the MAP Bill.